GENERAL THERAPY

 - the cuff bladder length should be at least 80% of the upper arm circumference

-- arm circumference < 35 cm – cuff 16×30 cm (suitable for most patients)
+- arm circumference < 35 cm – choose cuff size 16×30 cm (suitable for most patients)

-- arm circumference 35-44 cm – cuff 16×36 cm
+- arm circumference 35-44 cm – cuff size 16×36 cm

-- arm circumference > 45 cm – cuff 16×42 cm
+- arm circumference > 45 cm – cuff size 16×42 cm

 Acute ischemic stroke

-- see the table for management in the first 24-48 hours (as recommended by AHA/ASA 2021 and ESO 2021), especially considering all comorbidities and factors that will require more aggressive BP correction
+- see the table for management in the first 24-48 hours (as recommended by AHA/ASA 2021 and ESO 2021)

-- routine blood pressure lowering in the prehospital setting is generally not recommended
+- routine blood pressure lowering in the prehospital setting is generally not recommended (the INTERACT4 trial)

 - prehospital treatment with glyceryl trinitrate should be avoided (potential harm in ICH patients)